 Administration of Medicine

 The route of administration of medicine depends entirely on the requirement.
-Routes of administration are generally classified by the location on the body the medicine is applied.
+Routes of administration are generally classified by the location on the body the medicine is applied to.
 Common methods include oral, local (creams or lotions), inhalation and parenteral.

 It is important to safely dispose of medicines when they are finished or out of date.
 When caring for a patient at home, old prescription medications should not be thrown away or flushed down the toilet.
 Discarding old prescription bottles amongst regular household waste could mean they end up in the wrong hands, harming people instead of helping them.
 Flushing old pills down the toilet could contaminate the water supply or environment.